kacper-wojtaszczyk/printify-backend-homework/README.md

 ## Application must expose REST API endpoints for the following functionality:

 * create product (price, productType, color, size)
-* calculate order price (Collection of products and quiantities)  (should also save Order draft somewhere)
+* calculate order price (Collection of products and quantities)  (should also save Order draft somewhere)
 * list all Orders
 * list all Orders by productType